deeprave/gstats/.github/instructions.md

 Once the step is complete, get a review from the user before proceeding.

 **IMPORANT**
-NEVER commit code or add files to the commit cache.
+- NEVER commit code or add files to the commit cache unless explicitly asked to do so.

-If committing to VCS is required, ask the user to do it and suggest a commit message as specified in the implementation plan.
+- If commit is the next logical step, generate a commit message and ask the user to do the actual commit.

 ## Pre-Work Verification